'Best job in the world': The life of a Madden NFL ratings adjuster

 "Any time that our game is in the forefront of people's minds, that's good for the business, if you will."

 It's a business with a future.
-Madden is a pop culture marker around the league.
+Madden is a pop-culture marker around the league.
 The release date is a big deal.
 Players kvetch about their ratings.
 And now, the game sends people out to work on adjusting them by the week to make sure they are as realistic as possible.

 So much so, even the people doing the ratings are getting more questions and attention.